Pattern Avoidance Over a Hypergraph: Block Decomposition of

-For each of the $L$-cliques in $\Lambda$, we define its ``block" to be the subgraph induced on the set of vertices in $V(G)$ belonging to the $L$ columns corresponding to this clique.
-We call a block $B$ rich if
+To construct a subset of the edges of $G$ satisfying \eqref{precond}, we must take advantage of some structural regularity of $G$.
+However, on the whole, all we know about $G$ is roughly how many vertices it contains.
+Yet, we can take advantage of the fact that, specifically on the vertices of $G$ corresponding to some clique in $\Lambda$, the edges are well-behaved and will lend themselves to an intricate construction.
+Namely, for each of the $L$-cliques in $\Lambda$, we define its ``block" to be the subgraph of $G$ induced by the set of vertices in $V(G)$ belonging to the $L$ columns corresponding to this clique.
+We will construct $G'$ by constructing a block subgraph $B'$ for every block $B$ and then taking $G'$ to be the union of all the $B'$.\\